SagarRaghuvanshi31/Linux/README.md

 ```
 - **Cut Paste a file** <br>

-this command is use to cut paste a file
+Run this command to cut paste a file

 mv = move
 aws, azure = file name